kevinallenbriggs/slider/README.md

 TODO:
-1. add background color to slides to indicate their status
 2. breakout slide captions as a separate table in the DB
 3. breakout slide types as a separate table in the DB
 4. breakout slide images as a separate table in the DB